 In this interdisciplinary course, students will examine the role of scientific knowledge on the formation of policy at the local, state, national and international levels.
-Students will analyze environmental issues and resulting problems facing the world today, as well as the policy issues involved in solving these problems.
+Students will analyze health and environmental issues and resulting problems facing the world today, as well as the policy issues involved in solving these problems.
 Topics may include: land use practices and reform, farmland and open space preservation; soil and water conservation; wetlands protection and rehabilitation; waste management and reduction, recycling and composting; air pollution, global warming and sea level rise; and marine wilderness areas.
+Topics pertaining to health and medicine will also be covered.
 Behavioral factors influencing decisions will be considered.
-The course will enhance student abilities to critically evaluate environmental management, policy and modeling tools.
-The influential role that environmental scientists exert on local, regional, and national policies will be examined through case studies.
-Attendance at meetings of local conservation committee or meetings of other government agencies discussing environmental issues will be required in this course.
+The course will enhance student abilities to critically evaluate health and environmental management, policy and modeling tools.
+The influential role that scientists exert on local, regional, and national policies will be examined through case studies.
+Attendance at meetings of local conservation committees or meetings of other government agencies discussing environmental issues may be required in this course.